How to Start an Email List for Free Right Now

 Unlike some other email service providers, it doesn’t limit the number of emails you can send per month.

 As your subscribers grow past 1000 people, you can upgrade to a paid plan.
-Their plans are among the cheapest email marketing services out there too.
+Their plans are among the cheapest email marketing software out there too.

 Go ahead sign up with MailerLite now.